-Koplik spots are small spots with white or bluish white centres on an erythematous base, on the buccal mucosa.
+Koplik spots may also be seen - small spots with white or bluish white centres on an erythematous base, on the buccal mucosa.

 Common complications from measles include otitis media, pneumonia, and bronchitis.

-- subacute sclerosing panencephalitis (SSPE) - a rare but fatal degenerative disease of the central nervous system characterized by behavioural and intellectual deterioration and seizures.
-Symptoms that generally develop 7 to 10 years after measles infection.
+Subacute sclerosing panencephalitis (SSPE) is a rare but fatal degenerative disease of the central nervous system characterized by behavioural and intellectual deterioration and seizures, which generally develop 7 to 10 years after measles infection.